Upgrading the grid: how to overcome challenges and accelerate new clean energy development

 However, building new skills will take time – a luxury which governments cannot afford in their efforts to mitigate the impacts of geopolitical tensions on energy provision and to keep global temperatures from exceeding the 2°C above pre-industrial levels.

 In the immediate term, we need to think laterally about skills.
-To keep the current pipeline on track, we have to consider the expertise that already exists in adjacent, asset-intensive markets such as water or oil and gas.
-People in these areas already have the soft skills needed for the work in our sector, as well as the knowledge and technical aptitude that makes them easier to retrain and redeploy in transmission and distribution.
+To keep the current pipeline on track, we have to consider the expertise that already exists in adjacent, asset-intensive markets such as water or conventional energy.
+People in these areas already have the skills needed for the work in our sector, as well as the knowledge and technical aptitude that makes them easier to retrain and redeploy in transmission and distribution.

 The sector faces an enormous task.
-To unpick the challenges and avoid the potential gridlock, we must look up and out, learning from other sectors’ successes and failures, redeploying talent and setting ourselves up to implement the best technology in the construction and management of green energy grids.
+To enable the largest overhaul of the electricity grid in generations, we must look up and out, learning from other sectors’ successes and failures, redeploying talent and setting ourselves up to implement the best technology in the construction and management of green energy grids.